thibault/mezzanine-file-collections/README.md

 Installation is quite simple.

-    $ pip install mezzanine-media-library
+    $ pip install mezzanine-file-collections

-Add "mezzanine_media_library" to your list of installed apps.
+Add "mezzanine_file_collections" to your list of installed apps.
 Then migrate your database.
 That's it.

 ## Usage

-Once installed, just create a new "Media library", and upload your files the usual way.
+Once installed, just create a new "File collection", and upload your files the usual way.

 The default templates uses Bootstrap's media objects for a basic rendering,